Equity2Vec: End-to-end Deep Learning Framework for Cross-sectional Asset Pricing: Conclusion and future work

 \section{Conclusion and future work}

-This paper presents an end-to-end deep learning model to answer two research questions. \emph{(i)} How can we build an end-to-end machine learning pipeline that leverages heterogeneous data sources to extract high-quality alpha? \emph{(ii)} How can we interpret the relationship between stocks?
-Through extensive evaluation against seven baselines, we confirm that our method achieves superior performance with low overfitting.
+This paper presents a novel approach to answer two research questions. \emph{(i)} How can we interpret the relationship between stocks? \emph{(ii)} How can we leverage heterogeneous data sources to extract high-quality forecasting power?
+Through extensive evaluation against the state-of-art baselines, we confirm that our method achieves superior performance.
 Meanwhile, the results from different trading simulators demonstrate that we can effectively monetize the signals.
 In addition, we interpret the stock relationships highlighting they align well with the sectors defined by commercial risk models, extract important technical factors, and explain what kind of news has more predictive power.

 We identify several potential future directions.
-First, it is worth to explore more effective features from social media such as financial discussion forums.
+First, it is worth exploring more effective features from social media such as financial discussion forums.
 As individual investors often engage in insightful discussions on finance topics and stock movements, the large volume of such discussions could indicate potential upcoming major events.
-Second, deep learning models seem to have severe overfitting problems when we supply fundamental factors.
-It remains open what new ML techniques are needed to extract fundamental signals.
+Second, the proposed \textsc{\modelname} can generalized to other problems, such as mining the relations between futures.